Everything You Need to Know about The Algarve

 From the craggy cliffs and expansive views afforded by Cape St. Vincent on the extreme west coast to Tavira—sometimes referred to as “Queen of the Algarve,” located 30 minutes from the Spanish border—the region is rich in every way.

 Superior beaches, ancient architecture, cuisine noted for fresh seafood—like the regional dish, cataplana—and excellent, inexpensive wines are luring many to explore the Algarve.
-In fact, in 2017, more than 7 million tourists chose it as a destination.
+In fact, in 2021, nearly 3 million tourists chose it as a destination.

 The region is divided into 16 municipalities.
 (A note about terminology: designations can be confusing even for the Portuguese, so don’t worry about whether the names that follow are districts, cities, counties (concelhos), or towns.
 If you want to visit one—or all—of them, you’ll have no difficulty, as they are all well-known.)